 Eglinton & Cedarvale Stations

-Walters is responsible for connection design, detailing, fabrication and installation of structural steel for both the Avenue & Fairbanks stations.
+Walters was responsible for connection design, detailing, fabrication and installation of structural steel for both the Avenue & Fairbanks stations for the Metrolinx Crosstown Eglinton Subway.

-For the Eglinton & Cedarvale subway stations, Walters will fabricate and install structural steel, including six Corbels that weigh 4 tonnes each and are welded to the tops of piles driven into the ground.
+For the Eglinton & Cedarvale subway stations, Walters fabricated and installed structural steel, including six Corbels that weigh 4 tons each and are welded to the tops of piles driven into the ground.
 These Corbels support two 20m long girders running parallel to the existing subway structure.
 Each Corbel is bolted to the Girders.
 The steel supporting the existing structure is made up of six “needle beams,” which are field welded to the underside of the parallel girders.